Goals/Objectives

 Objectives:

-GOAL 2: Identify and communicate to Environmental Health practitioners’ areas in which they can assist tribal communities with adaptation and response activities to mitigate the impact of climate change.
+GOAL 2: Identify and partner with health practitioners to assist tribal communities with adaptation and response activities to mitigate the impact of climate change.

 Objectives:

-2. Develop training material and resources to support Environmental Health Specialists assisting tribal communities responding to the effects of climate change (extreme heat, particulate matter from wildfires, vector control).
+- Develop training material and resources to eliminate Environmental disadvantages, assisting tribal communities responding to the effects of the changing environment (extreme heat, particulate matter from wildfires, vector control, and health disparities).

 Health Promotion and Wellness